 2. Barbell Deadlifts

-Deadlifts aren’t just good for your hamstrings, glutes, quads, and posterior chain muscles, but also your mid and upper back, including your traps.
+Deadlifts are one of the best posterior chain exercises.
+They aren’t just good for your hamstrings, glutes, quads, but also your mid and upper back, including your traps.

 Deadlifts are a compound movement, meaning they use multiple muscle groups, joints and stabilizing muscles, in unison, giving you more bang for your buck when it comes to building more strength.